pavel-synek/mcp-server/README.md

 This is your authentication token for Keboola:

-For instructions on how to create and manage Storage API tokens, refer to the [official Keboola documentation](https://help.keboola.com/management/project/tokens/).
+For instructions on how to create and manage Keboola API tokens, refer to the [official Keboola documentation](https://help.keboola.com/management/project/tokens/).

-**Note**: If you want the MCP server to have limited access, use custom storage token, if you want the MCP to access everything in your project, use the master token.
+**Note**: If you want the MCP server to have limited access, create an API token with limited permissions.
+If you want the MCP to access everything in your project, use the master token having full permissions.

 ### KBC_WORKSPACE_SCHEMA